 This certificate program focuses on humanitarian assistance in the international health context.
-The program is a major educational activity of the Center for International Emergency, Disaster and Refugee Studies.
-The Center receives technical assistance from the International Committee of the Red Cross, American Red Cross, UN High Commission for Refugees, US Public Health Service, and various humanitarian agencies and organizations.
+The program is a major educational activity of the Center for Refugee and Disaster Response.
+The Center receives technical assistance from the International Committee of the Red Cross, the Pan American Health Organization, the UN High Commission for Refugees, and various humanitarian agencies and organizations.
 Graduates will be able to:

 1. Assess an emergency situation to identify immediate and longer term assistance needs and additional resources required.

 2. Identify specific health (including psychosocial and mental health) needs of populations affected; plan and implement activities to meet these needs, and monitor and evaluate the effectiveness of assistance provided.

 3. Understand the principles of organization and administration of relief services, and collaborate and cooperate with local and international non-governmental organizations, host governments, military forces and United Nations agencies.

 4. Use epidemiologic skills to collect, analyze, and use information about natural and man-made disasters.

 5. Plan and implement disaster preparedness, response and mitigation activities.